ShingShanger/csf432-fall2020/labs/lab08/README.md

 </tr>
 </table>

-Because our networks are starting to get a bit more complicated, let's do some house keeping and provide a description of each of our firewall/router interface.
+Because our networks are starting to get a bit more complicated, let's do some housekeeping and provide a description of each of our firewall/router interfaces.

-**Step 2.2** Set each interface description with th below commands:
+**Step 2.2** Set each interface description with the below commands:

 ```text
 vyos@vyos# set interfaces ethernet eth0 description 'OUTSIDE'